 The persecution of John Eastman is one of the darkest moments in American History.

-CU has tarnished its image as an institution that values truth, freedom of expression, and the diversity of ideas.
+Sadly, CU’s officials’ treatment of John Eastman has seriously tarnished the image of CU an institution that values truth, freedom of expression, and the diversity of ideas.
 The mainstream media’s distortion of the truth is one more blow to their credibility.
 It’s no wonder that Joe Rogan is seen as far more credible than anyone at CNN or MSNBC.
-The department of justice ignored due process should put fear into every American’s heart.
+The Department of Justice ignored due process should put fear into every American’s heart.

 - Darren Beattie’s Revolver.news – The Essential January 6 Reading List